 Tech sector salaries: What can I earn as an IT graduate?

-Graduates landing jobs with employers in the IT sector can expect, on average, to earn a salary of just under €32k in their first graduate job, according to gradireland research.
+According to the latest gradireland data, technology graduates in Ireland are making around €39k in their first job, on average.
 Technology is an area with strong earning potential but remember to focus on the right job and develop your skills first.

 Should I negotiate?

-At entry level there is rarely room to negotiate a higher salary, however some IT companies do have salary ranges.
-Your placement within these will depend on your academic qualifications, previous experience and performance in the selection process.
 You should research and find out exactly what level of experience and education will land you the starting salary you deserve.
-A 2019 study by the Central Statistics Office found that graduates from technology courses earn significantly more in their first five years after leaving college than other graduates, earning an average of €815 a week.
+Recent data from the Central Statistics Office found that graduates from technology courses earn significantly more in their first five years after leaving college than other graduates, earning an average of €815 a week.

 Do postgrads earn more?